Tokyo General Information

 There are countless opportunities for you to shop for beautiful and innovative products including exquisite green teas, traditional sweets, attractive lacquerware, textiles, fashion and state-of-the-art electronic products Japan is famous for.

 Washoku, or authentic Japanese cuisine, including globally popular sushi and tempura, has been designated by UNESCO as an Intangible Cultural Heritage.
-There are more than 160,000 restaurants in Tokyo and the most Michelin stars in the world.
+There are about 84,000 restaurants in Tokyo and the most Michelin stars in the world.
 The exquisite quality and variety of dishes, from washoku to world cuisine, make for an unforgettable experience.
 You can even try an Izakaya (local pub) for Japanese beer and yakitori (grilled chicken on a skewer) just as the locals do.

 Things to Do & See

-Tokyo offers a diversity of cruise types, from regular services convenient for sightseeing and traveling, to one-off services paired with seasonal events, to yakatabune services featuring meals and shows.
+Tokyo offers a diversity of cruise types, from regular services convenient for sightseeing and traveling, to one-off services paired with seasonal events, and even yakatabune services featuring meals and shows.
 Select the ideal cruise to enjoy according to purpose or situation.

 Both kimono and yukata give the wearer a taste of Japan.
 Although it's possible to dress yourself, professional services are available, too.
 It's worth creating the opportunity to have a photograph taken or stroll the streets of Tokyo wearing a kimono or yukata.